TGLF-WINN: Data-Efficient Deep Learning Surrogate for Turbulent Transport Modeling in Fusion: Experimental Results

 \paragraph{Acquisition Function.} Figure~\ref{fig:bal_compare_acq_function} compares the performance of \base~and \ours~using two acquisition functions: Expected Information Gain (EIG) and random sampling.
 EIG consistently outperforms random sampling by targeting inputs that minimize entropy, thereby reducing uncertainty in critical parameter regions.
 At 25\% data utilization, EIG reduces errors by $0.0196$ for \ours~and $0.0249$ for \base.

 \paragraph{Radius-Based Candidates Proposing.} Physical input parameters exhibit varying distributions at different major radii.
 We ablate whether incorporating this knowledge when proposing candidates for EIG improves performance.
 Figure~\ref{fig:bal_compare_rho} demonstrates that incorporating this prior into candidate proposing reduces errors by $0.0306$ for \ours~and $0.0367$ for \base~at 25\% data utilization.
+A complementary marginal-distribution diagnostic (Appendix~\ref{sec:appendix_bal_dist}) confirms the BAL and random pools are nearly identical in input marginals; BAL's gain therefore comes from sample-level ordering rather than input-space coverage.